 Our construction of $F$ and each $F_i$ is the first step to achieve this invariant.
 We now give an intuition why this invariant is useful.
 Due to some edge contractions new edges $\{u, v\}$ might occur in $G$ between boundary vertices (either global boundary vertices or vertices that are boundary vertices in a mini graph).
 We can not afford to add this edge to all mini and micro graphs that contain mini and micro labels of both $u$ and $v$, respectively.
 Instead, we only add this edge to $F$ or some $F_i$.
-Moreover, having an edge $e \in E$ be managed multiple times can increase the runtime of the neighborhood operation by more than a constant factor.
+Moreover, if edges $e \in E$ are managed multiple times, the runtime of the neighborhood operation can increase.

 An important note is that the basic encoding of $G$ does not adhere to the edge-singleton invariant from the get-go, i.e., edges managed by some $F$ or $F_i$ might be contained in one or more micro graphs initially.
-Using the batch edge deletion operation provided for micro graphs (Theorem~\ref{thm:basicenc}) we can easily delete all edges that would initially violate our invariant in $O(n)$ time.
-We therefore assume from now that these edges are initially removed.
-If this would result in a violation of Invariant~\ref{inv:nonzero}, we simply remove the respective entries from $\Phi^{>0}$ or $\Phi^{>0}_i$ in $O(n)$ total time.
+Using the batch edge deletion operation provided for micro graphs (Theorem~\ref{thm:basicenc}) we can delete all edges that would initially violate our invariant.
+If this violates Invariant~\ref{inv:nonzero}, we remove the respective entries from $\Phi^{>0}$ ($\Phi^{>0}_i$).
+This uses $O(n)$ time.

 We refer to the combination of the basic encoding of $G$, the mappings of Lemma~\ref{lem:mappingA}, Lemma~\ref{lem:mappingB} and Lemma~\ref{lem:mappingC}, the boundary graph $F$ and each mini boundary graph $F_i$ as \textit{succinct dynamic encoding of $G$}, summarized in the following corollary.